-Pablo Carbonell is Talento Fellow Reader in Computational Biology at the AI2 Institute, Universitat Politècnica de València.
-My research interests are in automated design for metabolic engineering and synthetic biology.
+Pablo Carbonell leads the Automated Biofoundries and Smart Biomanufacturing research line at the ai2 Institute, Universitat Politècnica de València.
+Research interests are in automated design for metabolic engineering and synthetic biology.
 We develop machine learning and automated Design-Build-Test-Learn (DBTL) engineering solutions for sustainable biofoundries.

 Some of my other interests are hiking trails, food, modern past music, fiction, philosophy, and math podcasts.